khawley/commandline_gitbook/README.md

 # Command Line Tutorial
 This tutorial serves as an introduction to the Unix command line (Linux + Mac systems).
 It assumes no previous knowledge or experience of the Terminal nor Command Line.

+For Windows users, it is recommended in [Open a Terminal](./01_getting_started/02_open_a_terminal.md) how to get and install a unix based terminal for this tutorial.

 Covered in this tutorial are the following commands:

 * `pwd`